bakame-php/http-structured-fields/docs/01-basic-usage.md

 ## Building the Field

-Conversely, if you need to quickly create a permission policy field text representation, the package provides ways to do so:
+Conversely, if you need to quickly create a permission policy HTTP field text representation, the package provides the following ways to do so:

 ```php
 echo DataType::Dictionary->serialize([